kailash-manasarovar/statement/docs/timeline/2024/may.md

 #### David Schwartz backs down

-- While I'm in Madrid or just before, my manager David Schwartz is replaced by ..
+- While I'm in Madrid or just before, my manager David Schwartz is replaced by Paul O'Leary CTO.
 - I report now to Paul.
 - In the meeting with David, he tells me he is focussing full time on founder management, and asks me if I know what that means.
 - I don't know and ask him to enlighten me.